GiuseppeDaddario/Hackaton_DeepL/README.md

 *   **GNN** [ *N.E → E.E. → TransConv → LeakyReLU → Dropout → Residual → Pooling → MLP*]
-    * **GINConvE** layers followed by batch normalization and LeakyReLU activation, capturing local neighborhood structures.
+    * **GIN** layers followed by batch normalization and LeakyReLU activation, capturing local neighborhood structures.
       After transformer, there are still two of these layers to refine the representation of graphs.
     * **Mean pooling** layer to aggregate node embeddings.
     * `TransformerConvBlock`, which forms the core of the model, is a graph convolutional layer based on the transformer architecture with a self-attention mechanism.
 This design enables it to capture complex, long-range dependencies between nodes in the graph, allowing the network to model global context and interactions beyond immediate neighbors.
 As a result, it significantly enhances the expressiveness of the node representations.